yensan57/flabbybeagle/_posts/2025-12-13-ongoing-malaysian-cultivars-all.md

 And also easily lets me see what I haven't tried (which is the massively longer list).
 If I lived in Malaysia, it would be much easier to complete this list haha.

-Starts in numerical 'D' order, followed by other varieties not registered with the Malaysian Agricultural Research and Development Institute (Mardi)
+Starts in numerical 'D' order, followed by other varieties not registered with the Malaysian Agricultural Research and Development Institute (Mardi).
+Mardi records are mainly with regards to only 1 species, durio zibethinus.
+Other species like the red orange Sabah Sarawak durio graveolens, are not part of Mardi D number scheme.

 Since listed here are those I have personally tried, I also give my own personal views on each variety.
 Take it with a pinch of salt; naturally everyone has their own opinions and taste preferences.